davidsaltacc/FCCM/README.md

 !!!
 This is just me preparing for the worst case scenario!
 It is not guaranteed Chat Control will take action.
 It is a possibility though, and I will try my every part to resist this possible 1984-esque regime.

+FYI the UI will probably be developed with flutter. the backend will be made with node/js, expressjs and mongodb (and websockets ig), although nothing is sure yet, might be subject to change

+the aim is to kind of replicate most features of popular messaging services, so things like: Group Chats, Direct Messages, E2E Encryption (Obviously), File Uploading, and possibly less relevant things like Stickers, Gifs, Statuses, Voice Messages, One-Time-View type messages, and more.

 ## Chat Control
 It sucks.
 Read more about it here: https://fightchatcontrol.eu/